 December 8, 2022

 The Restaurant Law Center and co-amici filed a brief urging the U.S. Supreme Court to review the Laufer v.
-Acheson Hotels decision by the U.S. First Circuit Court of Appeals because of the split between the courts as to whether “testers” have standing to sue under the ADA when they have suffered no injury of their own.
+Acheson Hotels, LLC decision by the U.S. First Circuit Court of Appeals because of the split between the courts as to whether “testers” have standing to sue under the ADA when they have suffered no injury of their own.
 We also argue that testers do not have standing under these circumstances.
 Unless the U.S. Supreme Court takes this appeal, the foodservice industry will remain vulnerable to “tester” lawsuits challenging website and other accessibility issues by those having no real plans to patronize their businesses.